How to Become a Landlord for an Assisted Living Facility

 🧠 Step 1: Know the Role

 As a landlord, you own the house, but you’re not running the care business.
-You’re renting the property to someone else who will.
+You’re renting the property to someone else who will do that.

 Here’s what that means: